2023 Best Value Allied Health Services Basic Certificate Schools in South Carolina

 Best South Carolina Schools for Affordable Quality for an Award Taking Less Than 1 Year in Allied Health Services

 Our 2023 rankings named Trident Technical College the best value school in South Carolina for allied health & medical assisting services students working on their basic certificate.
-Located in the medium-sized city of Charleston, Trident Technical College is a public college with a large student population.
+Located in the midsize city of Charleston, Trident Technical College is a public school with a fairly large student population.

 In-state tuition fees for undergraduate students at Trident Technical College are $5,059 per year.